radicle-dev/radicle-alpha/docs/source/reference.rst

 ``(member xs)``
 ~~~~~~~~~~~~~~~

-Given a structure, returns a validator which checks for membership in
+Given a sequence, returns a validator which checks for membership in the
-the structure.
+sequence.

 ``(and vs)``
 ~~~~~~~~~~~~